 Really excited about this weekend's Echo Park Rising festival, particularly Surf Curse's free show tomorrow night at the Echoplex.
 Originally from Reno, these punk rockers have earned a cult following in the Los Angeles DIY scene with their beachy, lo-fi sound.
 Featuring one guitarist, one drummer, and two haunting voices, these young upstarts have been the soundtrack to my summer.
 Check out their latest album below.

 I saw Korey Dane play a few weeks ago at The Echo, where he was celebrating the release of his beautiful second album, Chamber Girls.
-For those unaware, Dane is a singer-songwriter from Long Beach known for his earnest, poetic dreamscapes about love and loss.
-The musician, just 27, is a modern-day Kerouac, a rugged individualist with sad eyes and a rebellious spirit (not to mention an impeccable fashion sense).
+Dane is a singer-songwriter from Long Beach known for his earnest, poetic dreamscapes about love and loss.
+While just 27, he's sort of a modern-day Kerouac, a rugged individualist with sad eyes and a rebellious spirit.
 The new songs, recorded almost exclusively live over a whirlwind 72 hours, are hypnotic: rootsy, introspective numbers that tug at your heartstrings as you contemplate the meaning of it all.
-Check out the video for "Half Asleep" below and then pick up hise new album.
+Check out the video for "Half Asleep" below and then pick up the new album.
 (Photo: Lera Pentelute)

 The week in photos.

 I've spent the better part of eight months trying to explain why I moved to LA, to friends and family, to fellow artists, to clients, to total strangers, and the more I say, the less they seem to understand.
 On a certain level, though, there's no secret: I wrote a screenplay and want to get it made.
 I'm one of those guys.